atomashpolskiy/bt/bt-cli/README.md

 Add `-e` flag to encrypt all peer connections.

 Add `-S` flag to download the data in sequential order (e.g. for streaming content).

+Add `-a` flag to download all files (i.e. to disable interactive file selection).

 Add `-s` flag to continue seeding after torrent has been downloaded.